adamiturabi/hava-dig/README.md

 In order to expedite the manual text input, we make use of word codes.
 Hamza orthography is automatically derived.

 Capital Roman numerals are for verb forms.
-Besides 'I' for a triliteral root, these Roman numerals will output the preterite (فعل ماضي) of the current root.
+Besides `I` for a triliteral root, these Roman numerals will output the preterite (فعل ماضي) of the current root.

 To suppress the preterite, append the numeral by `x`.
 For example,